MasslessParticle/pySSHMenu/README.markdown

 containing an SSH session to the selected host.

-pySSHMenu is a port of SSHMenu to Python and Gtk 3 that runs as an AppIndicator rather than as an applet. pySSHMenu reads and writes your old SSHMenu configuration files to make transitioning easy.
+pySSHMenu is a port of SSHMenu to Python and Gtk 3 that runs as an AppIndicator or StatusIcon rather than as an applet. pySSHMenu reads and writes your old SSHMenu configuration files to make transitioning easy.

 Differences Between pySSHMenu and SSHMenu